ooni/ooni.org/content/about/glossary.md

 ### HTTP request

-In order to connect to a server hosting an internet service (such as a website or application), you need to request access to it through the HTTP protocol.
-This is what we call an HTTP request.

-Every time you connect to a website, your browser (the client) sends a request ("HTTP request") through the HTTP protocol to the server which is hosting that website.
-A server normally responds ("HTTP response") with the content of the website it is hosting.
+Every time you visit a website, your browser (the client) sends a request ("HTTP request") through the HTTP protocol to the server which is hosting that website.
+A server normally replies with a "HTTP response" which includes the content of the website it is hosting.

 In some cases though, Internet Service Providers (ISP) prevent users from accessing certain websites by blocking or interfering with the connection